PHI Definition and 18 HIPAA Identifiers

 1. Names

-3. All elements of dates (except year) related to an individual; ages over 89 must be aggregated to “90 or older.”
+3. All elements of dates (except year) related to an individual (birth date, admission date, discharge date, date of death); ages over 89 must be aggregated to “90 or older”

 4. Telephone numbers